 The EU’s General Data Protection Regulation (GDPR) requires you to make your European audience aware of what cookies are being used by your website, what their purposes are, how they are being used, and what information they collect from the users.

-You can use a cookie audit table to notify your website visitors about the types of cookies you use, its purposes, and other specifications.
+You can use a cookie audit table to notify your website visitors about the types of cookies you use, their purposes, and other specifications.

-CookieYes enables you to add cookie audit tables inside your cookie consent banner as well as display them on the front end of your website.
-You can also customize the cookie audit tables set by CookieYes with much ease.
+CookieYes enables you to add cookie audit tables inside your cookie consent banner as well as display them on any page on your website.
+You can also customize the cookie audit tables set by CookieYes easily.

 Our setup guide will help you get started with CookieYes.

-CookieYes allows you to display category wise cookie audit tables on your website so that your site visitors can see it on their browsers.
+CookieYes allows you to display category-wise cookie audit tables on your website so that your site visitors can see them on their browsers.
 To do this:

-See how your website will look like, after adding this code.
+This is how your web page will look like after adding this code.

 Customizing cookie audit table